Funding & Support

 SCHOLARSHIP GOLF OUTING

 Have fun and support Trees For Tomorrow!
-Join us for 18 holes of golf at the Eagle River Golf Course on Friday, May 29, 2015.
+Join us for 18 holes of golf at the Eagle River Golf Course the first Friday in June.

-The format of the golf outing is a two-person scramble with a shotgun start at 8:30 a.m.
+The golf outing is a two-person scramble with a shotgun start at 8:30 a.m.
 Registration is limited so sign up today.

 You can also become a sponsor, we have opportunties that meet every marketing budget.